Magyartanulas/magyartanulas.github.io/Section2.md

 | ti      | keltetek | keltek  | fogtok kelni |
 | ők      | keltek   | kelnek  | fognak kelni |

+Note the different times that `keltek` is used, when talking it will be clear from context if `ti` or `ők` is being talked about.

 ### Back vowel conjugation
 ---